Ultimate Guide to Things to do in Stratford Ontario

 Fall

-Fall is always my favourite time of year to travel.
-And fall in Stratford is fabulous.
+Fall in Stratford is fabulous.
 The temperatures are comfortable, the leaves are beginning to change, the vibe is more relaxed, Stratford is less busy but the Theatre is still going strong, and accommodation is usually cheaper.
-You’ll find a bunch of great stuff to do in Stratford in the fall.
-There are plenty of fun things to do in the fall, from fall hikes to exploring some of the most haunted places in Ontario!
-Plus there is a fall fair!
+You can explore the haunted places in Stratford as well as attend the Stratford Fall Fair that takes place mid-September!

 Winter

 Winter is a fabulous time to explore Stratford as it takes on a whole new ambiance.
-Blankets of snow create a magical feel and you can enjoy fabulous dining and year round Stratford food trails, like the Chocolate Trail.
-Plus, for the holiday season leading up to Christmas you can enjoy their Victorian Christmas Trail.
-It’s the same concept as the other foodie trails but with a Christmas twist.
-Other things to do in Stratford in the winter include their three day Winterfest, the Christmas market at the Stratford City Hall and the Winter Festival of Lights.
+Blankets of snow create a magical feel and you can enjoy fabulous dining and year round Stratford food trails.
+Plus, during the holiday season you can enjoy their Christmas Trail.
+Other things to do in December in Stratford include Christmas markets and the Winter Festival of Lights.

 Where to Stay in Stratford